 Arctic Science, 4.5 ECTS (Arktisk Vetenskap, 4,5 hp)

-The course in Arctic Science is a distance course that will run in the spring of 2024 from 15 January to 3 March 2024 with a 4-day meeting in Kiruna from 31 January to 3 February (Wednesday to Saturday) for non-Umeå students and later in the month (11-14 February) for Umeå exchange students.
+The course in Arctic Science is a distance course that will run in the spring of 2024 from 20 January to 16 March 2025 with a 4-day meeting in Kiruna from 10 to 13 February for non-Umeå students and later in the month (11-14 February) for Umeå exchange students.
 The course is given in English.
 During the intensive programme in Kiruna homework tasks are given out that are to be completed at home and submitted by the end of the course.
 The course has already been successfully run 17 times and is very popular.
-This course is free of charge to all EU/EEA and Swiss citizens.
+This course, including the application is free of charge to all EU/EEA and Swiss citizens.
 See more details on how to apply below.

 "Arctic Science 2023 for Umeå exchange students " .

 The exotic town of Kiruna lies in the north of Sweden, above the Arctic Circle, which means that in December and January the nights are very long and the days very short!
 Temperatures down to −20 degrees Celsius are common in the winter in Kiruna.
-The town's northerly location makes it an ideal place to observe auroral phenomena.
-It is also in a transition process due to the mining activities which have resulted in the need to move the town centre to a new location.
+The town's northerly location makes it an ideal place to observe auroral phenomena and as we approach solar maximum the likelihood of spectacular displays is high.
+Kiruna is also in a transition process due to the mining activities which have resulted in the need to move the town centre to a new location.
 The village of Abisko, 100 km northwest of Kiruna, is home to the Climate Impact Research Centre, which is undertaking research on how climate and environmental changes are impacting the environment in the north.
 We invite students from Sweden and abroad to come to Kiruna to participate in our winter course and experience the Arctic winter first hand.
 This course is given in English by the Department of Physics of Umeå University.
 It is particularly suitable for exchange students in the Department of Physics to give them the opportunity to visit the northern part of Sweden during their studies.
 It is also suitable for students of physics and engineering in Sweden and abroad as well as further training for school teachers.
 There is no fee for this course for most European students, however students must cover their own travel and living costs while attending.

 All-sky camera image of aurora over Kiruna (Credit: Swedish Institute of Space Physics)